eslint/rfcs/designs/2019-update-default-ignore-patterns/README.md

 This is a breaking change.

 - ESLint may report more warnings on `.eslintrc.js`.
+- ESLint may report more warnings in `bower_components`.
 - ESLint may stop with fatal errors (all files are ignored) in the `node_modules` of subdirectories.

 ## Alternatives